 Proper wick trimming and a moderately sized flame should result in a vigil lamp that burns nicely for many hours before needing to be re-trimmed.

 1. When putting in a new wick, make sure that it is the correct thickness for the wick holder you are using.
 If it is too thin, it will fall out of the wick holder.
 If it is too thick, the wick will expand from saturation with oil and won't be able to pull the oil up through the wick holder, resulting in a poor flame.
-The wicking sold by the Hermitage no longer needs to be divided -- it is the proper thickness for the wick holders that we sell.
+The wicking sold by the Hermitage is the ideal size for the Old Rite wick holders.
+However, one or two strands may need to be removed for those using the brass wick holders.
 Also, before inserting the wick into the wick holder, soak the tip of the wick in oil so you can thread it through the wick holder easily, and so that it will burn well when you first light it.
 If it's dry, it won't produce a good flame.

 2. We suggest obtaining a pair of small sewing scissors for trimming purposes.
 Tweezers and tissues can also be used, but we have found that small sewing scissors work best.
 Every time (or almost every time) you light the lamp, trim the black carbon tip off of the top of the wicking.
 Make a clean horizontal cut at the bottom of the black tip.
 It should cut easily.
 If it feels resistant, chances are you are trying to cut through the unburnt part of the wicking, which isn't necessary.
 Make sure the cut is flat and clean; if the cut is rough and uneven, or if you pull away the carbon tip with a tissue leaving strands of thread, it will very quickly result in a carbon tip (looking like a little wishbone in the midst of the flame) that dulls the light of the flame.
 These carbon tips can also tend to fall into the oil of the lamp, and when these build up they cause the lamp will look dirty and make it messy to clean.